Makaze4/UpwellPredict/readme.md

 ---

-* Download the repository and place it in a directory of your choice.
+* Download the latest version from the repository and place it in a directory of your choice.
-* It is recommended to use an IDE to run the software, as it uses several paths as inputs to the program
+* It is recommended to use an IDE to run the software, as it uses several paths as inputs to the program.
 * To run the software, execute the pipelineScript.py file.
 * Before the actual execution the user is prompted to input:
   * Year (2004-2019)